MozillaDataScience/outreachy-datascience-2019/2nd_contribution/README.md

 * **Primary Task** - Answer the following questions:
    - Why did you use the regression model technique you chose?
    - Why did you choose the predictors/covariates/variables you used?
    - How well does your model perform?
-     - Please explain your reasoning.
+Please explain your reasoning and include work regarding model validation.
      - Do you believe the model overfits or underfits the data?
      - Is there a subset of the data that the model performs better on?